Pharos1/NewGLRenderEngine/README.md

 * Depth Pre-pass
 * PBR Pass
 * Gradient Skybox Pass (It is ugly but better than nothing)
-* Post-Processing pass (all previouse passes were rendered on an HDR framebuffer) -->
+* Post-Processing pass (all previous passes were rendered on an HDR framebuffer) -->